-Donald Trump Hilariously Trolled After Leaked Report Reveals White House Infested With Rats, Bugs
+Donald Trump Trolled After Leaked Report Reveals White House Infested With Rats, Bugs

-U.S. President Donald Trump is hilariously trolled on Twitter and Facebook after an official White House maintenance orders reveal that the building’s ground is infested by cockroaches, ants, and mice.
-As its current occupant, together with his family, people are coming up at Trump to relate the problem to his stay in the Oval Office with some hilarious trolling.
+U.S. President Donald Trump is hilariously trolled on Twitter and Facebook after an official White House maintenance order revealed that the building’s ground is infested by cockroaches, ants, and mice.
+As a result, people on social media are relating the situation to President Donald Trump’s stay in the Oval Office.

 According to the maintenance orders obtained by NBC 4 Washington, officials made hundreds of requests this year for repairs and equipment.
-Interestingly, pest control is also requested to deal with vermin in the White House which includes mice in the situation room and the White House Navy mess food service area.
+Interestingly, pest control is also requested to deal with vermin in the White House, including mice in the Situation Room and the White House Navy mess food service area.

-In addition, other requests reported at least for parts of the building have been plagued by cockroaches while a colony of ants was discovered in the office of White House Chief of Staff, John Kelly.
+In addition, other requests reported at least four parts of the building have been plagued by cockroaches.
+Elsewhere a colony of ants was discovered in the office of White House Chief of Staff John Kelly.

-Prior to this, Trump’s administration is also plagued by massive controversies affecting the people perception of his presidency.
-Members of his cabinets and some appointed officials under his recommendations were often ousted, if not, resigned from office due to scandals.
-This shakes up his unprecedented win over Hillary Clinton whose support system remains a threat to his term.
+Prior to this, Trump’s administration has also been plagued by massive controversies affecting the people’s perception of his presidency.
+Members of his cabinets and some appointed officials under his recommendations were often ousted from office due to scandals.
+This shakes up his unprecedented win over Hillary Clinton, whose support system remains a threat to his term.

 Moreover, due to these shakeups in Trump’s presidency, most of the American people feel either betrayed or abandoned.
-Their sentiments are reflected in the steady fluctuation of Trump’s approval ratings in the recent surveys where only around 35% of the population finds him favorable.
+Their sentiments are reflected in the steady fluctuation of Trump’s approval ratings in the recent surveys, where only around 35 percent of the population finds him favorable.

-Thus, when The Hill picked up the report of bug infestation in the actual White House and shared it online, people quickly responded to add insult to the injury.
+Thus, when the Hill picked up the report of bug infestation in the actual White House and shared it online, people quickly responded.

-As its current occupant, Trump together with some members of his family and personal staff became an easy target of criticism and hilarious metaphor punches from online trolls.
-For example, one commenter said:
+As its current occupant, Trump, together with some members of his family and personal staff, became an easy target of criticism and jokes from online trolls.

 Another one also tweeted his plans for doing maintenance check at the Trump Towers, saying, “When you have trash moving into the WHITE HOUSE no wonder it’s full of vermin.
 I’d check trump tower also.”